 If you are prone to being lazy like me, you could save yourself the trouble and buy packaged fish cakes from your local Asian groceries, but I promise it’s worth making it yourself.
 It’s really not that hard, and you’ll have peace of mind knowing what exactly has gone in it.
 Besides, as Mum would assure you, they are a surefire way to win a few friends!

 Vietnamese Fish Cakes - Cha Ca Thi La

 Course: Rice dish or accompaniment for soups, noodles and sandwiches

-- 900 gm / 2 lb of either Nile perch or Talapia fillets (refrigerated or defrosted)
+- 900 gm / 2 lb of either Nile perch, talapia fillets or Spanish mackerel (refrigerated or defrosted)

 - 10 gm of dill, finely chopped